 Thurman is the former president of the LA Forum for Architecture and Urban Design, sitting on the board of directors from 2009-2013 and serving as president in 2012-2013.
 From 2005-2016, he was an adjunct faculty member at Woodbury University, teaching in the interior architecture and architecture departments as well as through the university’s programs in China and the Rome Center for Architecture and Culture in Italy.
 He holds a Bachelor of Architecture degree from the University of Southern California, and studied in the university’s Milan/Como program in Italy.
 His first independent exhibition, a collaborative on-site installation with artist Olivia Booth at the MAK Center for Art & Architecture at the Schindler House, was part of Schindler Lab, Round 1 in spring 2011.
 He co-edited the publication Dingbat 2.0: The Iconic Los Angeles Apartment as Projection of a Metropolis, released by DoppelHouse Press in 2016.

-Matthew Gillis, Associate AIA is an architect and educator, with over 25 years of architectural design, project management, and construction experience on project types including residential, commercial, educational and institutional.
+Matthew Gillis, AIA is an architect and educator, with over 25 years of architectural design, project management, and construction experience on project types including residential, commercial, educational and institutional.
 His diverse portfolio incorporates a broad range of experience in a variety of design fields, from interior design, exhibit and installation design to landscape design and master planning.
 Matthew has previously worked in the offices of Coop Himmel(b)lau in Guadalajara, and Griffin Enright Architects in Los Angeles, where he worked on multiple award-winning design projects and buildings.
 A specialty of Matthew's is educational buildings, and he has lead projects ranging from the interior remodel of sixteen classrooms at the John Thomas Dye School to the new construction of the 72,000 s.f.
 St. Thomas School, both in Los Angeles.

 In addition to being a principal at Grant Gillis, Matthew leads G!LL!S design studio, which is committed to experimental design, research and publication.
 He served on the board of directors for the Los Angeles Forum for Architecture and Urban Design from 2012-2016, where he sat on the editorial board, and was featured in the Forum's "Out There Doing It" series of emerging practices in 2012.